-Kerala offers a wide number of attractions for travelers, including backwaters if Kerala , verdant hill stations in Kerala and great beaches as well.
-However palaces in Kerala are also popular among history and architectural buffs, experience seekers and photo enthusiasts alike.
+Kerala offers a wide number of attractions for travelers, including the backwaters of Kerala, verdant hill stations in Kerala, and great beaches as well.
+However, palaces in Kerala are also popular among history and architectural buffs, experience seekers, and photo enthusiasts alike.
 During your tour to Kerala, you can explore some of the most famous historical monuments of Kerala that let you know the glorious past history of the state.

 List of Famous Palaces in Kerala